voiceflow/runtime-client-js/docs/advanced-usage.md

 ## Best Practices

+**Sending data over Voiceflow interactions**

 Keep in mind that the `State` object in a Voiceflow application state will contains the value of any Voiceflow variables.
 We strongly recommend not embedding any sensitive information in Voiceflow variables or in any of your Voiceflow app responses.
 The `State` is transmitted over HTTP requests to our runtime servers.

+**API Keys**

+API Keys should not be directly embedded in your application, especially if your source code is public on a website like GitHub.
+Voiceflow API Keys should be kept in your environment variables, then loaded onto your application in your build process.

 ## Trace Types